-In the case of changes initiated by the supplier, which will include changes to the manufacturing materials, processes, or locations as well as any design changes, the Supplier shall submit a Product Change Notification (PCN) to their HARMAN Procurement contact and for affecting the Automotive Divisions for electronic parts, submit this PCN in addition to the email to PCN_supplier_in-box@harman.com.
+In the case of changes initiated by the supplier, which will include changes to raw material, manufacturing materials, processes, manufacturing facility or manufacturing locations, sub-contractor or sub-supplier, packaging as well as any design changes (specification), the Supplier shall submit a

+Product Change Notification (PCN) or a Supplier Change Request (SCR) to HARMAN.
+In AUTO this PCN shall be sent to their HARMAN Procurement contact.
+In addition to this, for electronic parts this PCN needs to be submitted to PCN\supplier\in-box@harman.com.
+In LS the Supplier shall submit a SCR (Supplier Change Request) or Product Change Notification (PCN) through HARMAN PM during NPI or OPM during mass production.
 It is required that the supplier notifies HARMAN as far in advance as possible to give HARMAN the opportunity to examine the consequences and, if required, to introduce suitable measures.